 One, where can I see evidence of ancient cultures, and two, where can I see remarkably rich ecosystems.
 For these reasons I often find myself visiting the tropics of Central America, for this area is rich in both ancient Mayan culture, and not one, but two of the my most favorite kinds of ecosystems on the planet, rainforests and coral reefs.
 Both evoke almost spiritual feelings for me, whatever the hell "spiritual" means.

-I have never been into western Canada.
-I have traveled into the eastern part in at least two places.
+I have traveled into the eastern part of Canada in at least two places.
 My parents would go to a little island in the Bay of Fundi to do research and my sister and I went along for three summers I think.
 I have also been to Toronto a couple of times.
 Very nice city.
+On the west coast, I have visited Vancouver and the Whistler area some, both summer and winter.
+Lovely drive, nice rock-climbing.

 Continental United States